-In this workshop students will experience several hundred years of history and culture through Latin dance and music, learning how the customs and beliefs of waves of immigrants from across the globe have blended and evolved.
-Beginning with the indigenous people and moving through successive waves of immigrants, the instructors will describe the basics of the culture, such as economy, language, and value system then demonstrate examples of the music and dance.
+In this workshop students will experience Latin American culture through dance and music, learning how the customs and beliefs of waves of immigrants from across the globe have blended and evolved.
+The instructors will share geography and fun facts then demonstrate examples of the music and dance for a variety of Latin American countries.
 The instructors will explain how the succession of cultures influenced the evolution of the society, as seen in the music and dance.
 Students will learn some of the most popular dances from Latin America, including their origins and evolution as well as basic steps and simple turns in several dances, such as Merengue, Salsa, Samba, and Bachata, which can be performed either on their own or in partnership.
 The workshop could include a performance by the dance professionals as well as a performance by the students themselves.
-The duration and goals of the workshop are customized to meet the needs of the school and can be taught in both English and Spanish.Use this link to view a video excerpt from this program: http://commotionnc.org/for-kids/
+The duration and goals of the workshop are customized to meet the needs of the school and can be taught in both English and Spanish.
+Programs are available in any combination of in-person, live online, and/or pre-recorded video.